 Bella Heathcote (Chrissie Swanson), Lucas Till (Bobby), Kevin Zegers (Chuck Whitmore), Martin Spanjers (David Swanson), Penelope Mitchell (Tracy), Mark L. Young (Ian), Helen Slater (Diane Swanson), Tom Arnold (Charlie Whitmore), Steve Martini (Detective Libretti), Zane Holtz (Guy), Marcus Giamatti (Rich)

 Chrissie Swanson is a teenager nearing graduation in Downers Grove, Illinois.
 She and her classmate are fearful of the so-called Curse of Downers Grove where one of each year’s graduating class is always killed before graduation occurs due to, it is believed, the town being built on Indian burial ground.
 She has developed a liking for the mechanic Bobby.
 Her mother goes away with a new guy, leaving Chrissie and her fifteen year-old brother David at home alone.
 Chrissie then meets Chuck Whitmore, a jock from a neighbouring school, who invites her to a party.
-Once there, Chuck tries to force himself onto Chrissie and she jabs her finger in his eye in order to get away.
-With Chuck left blinded in his eye, bringing an end to a pro football career, he swears vengeance on Chrissie for ruining his life.
-He and his jock friends begins to stalk and harass Chrissie, beating up Bobby, breaking David’s hand and leaving slaughtered dog carcasses on their lawn.
-Discovering that Bobby and her best friend Tracy have announced a party at their house, Chrissie realises that Chuck will take the opportunity to invade the house and tries to defend herself.
+Once there, Chuck tries to force himself onto Chrissie and she is forced to jab her finger in his eye to get away.
+With Chuck left blinded in his eye, bringing an end to a pro football career, he swears vengeance on Chrissie.
+He and his jock friends begin to stalk and harass Chrissie, beating up Bobby, breaking David’s hand and leaving slaughtered dog carcasses on their lawn.
+Discovering that Bobby and her best friend Tracy have announced a party at their house, Chrissie realises that Chuck will take the opportunity to invade the house and tries to find a way to defend herself.

 The only part that did not work for me was the titular curse.
 It is there at the start and soon becomes forgotten about.
 This leaves a film that starts oft seeming to be about something supernatural and then quickly segues into another type of film about jock culture, bullying, revenge and eventually home invasion.
 Just when you think the film had forgotten all about the curse, it reappears again at the climax.
 This unfortunately also ends up becoming one of the biggest negative points about the film, leaving it going out on a major downer.
 It is something that the film that does not need and you suspect it would have worked far better without the bookended scenes concerning the curse.